-This 11th edition follows the pattern of previous editions where leading practitioners in each jurisdiction set out an easily accessible guide to the key aspects of each jurisdiction's dispute resolution rules and practice, and developments over the past 12 months.
+There is of course much more to 2019 and beyond than Brexit - especially away from these shores (where it has occupied so much of Parliament's time, to the detriment of other legislative programmes).
+This 12th edition follows the pattern of previous editions where leading practitioners in each jurisdiction set out an easily accessible guide to the key aspects of each jurisdiction's dispute resolution rules and practice, and developments over the past 12 months.
 The Dispute Resolution Review is also forward-looking, and the contributors offer their views on the likely future developments in each jurisdiction.
 Collectively, the chapters illustrate the continually evolving legal landscape, responsive to both global and local developments.

 Finally, I would like to express my gratitude to all of the contributors from all of the jurisdictions represented in The Dispute Resolution Review.
-Their biographies start at page 573 and highlight the wealth of experience and learning from which we are fortunate enough to benefit.
+Their biographies can be found in Appendix 1 and highlight the wealth of experience and learning from which we are fortunate enough to benefit.
 I would also like to thank the whole team at Law Business Research who have excelled in managing a project of this size and scope, in getting it delivered on time and in adding a professional look and finish to the contributions.